blazindragon/lifelog.io/pages/open_source.md

 The frontend and backend have been purposefully separated.
 This allows the backend to not know, nor care about, anything frontend related; the backend remains purely an api provider.
-Any external system which implements that api can now interface with the backend just.
+Any external system which implements that api can now interface with the backend.
 The frontend must implement the same api that a command line client or a mobile application would.

 A separation may seem counter-intuitive at first.
 After all, projects like [Django](https://www.djangoproject.com) and